zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 ### Blocking through tech support

-In fall, 2015, I started receiving messages from people that suffered from new type of attack.
+In fall, 2015, I started receiving messages from people that suffered from a new type of attack.

 This time, before account is blocked, victim received e-mails from Microsoft, containing 8-number code.
 The letters were sent from **verifyme@microsoft.com** and had valid DKIM-signature, which meant there were sent by Microsoft itself.